Nirdeshika/ExportBrowserHistory/README.md

 ***Tentative plan for coming weeks:***

 4th Week:
-1. Export it to MS Excel and download it.
+1. Export it as .csv file and download it.
 2. Testing.

 5th Week: